ruchirbapat/velvet.js/README.md

 ---

-*Velvet.js is a typesciprt boilerplate that allows for the easier creation of games for the web.
+*Velvet.js is a typescript boilerplate that allows for the easier creation of games for the web.
 Being powered by Typescript 2.0 meant that velvet.js has a solid object oriented backbone.*

 Currently supported features:

-1. Rendering that doesnt suck
+1. Rendering that doesn't suck
 2. Colours that make sense - not more '#FFF'
-3. Time managment - no more worrying about different frame rates
+3. Time management - no more worrying about different frame rates
 4. Input manager - key events that make game programming simpler
-5. Maths - maths functions speicifc to graphics
+5. Maths - maths functions specific to graphics
 6. Debugging - Extensive debugging past the traditional console
 7. Random number generation